Australian passport: History

 Before 1901, Australia consisted of six separate British colonies.
 Passport usage was not common, and if required British or other national passports were used.
+In the 19th century, paroled convicts were issued a type of internal passport called "ticket of leave", which enabled them to move freely between the colonies.
 In 1901, the six colonies joined to form the Commonwealth of Australia, although Australians retained British nationality.
-It was only in 1912 that the first Federal passport regulations were introduced, and the passports issued by the Australian government still bore the words "British Passport" on the cover until 1967.
+It was only in 1912 that the first federal passport regulations were introduced, and the passports issued by the Australian government still bore the words "British Passport" on the cover until 1967.
 During World War I, the monitoring and identifying of those crossing international borders was regarded as critical to the security of Australia and its allies, and the War Precautions Act 1914 required all persons over 16 years of age, on leaving Australia, to possess some passport.

-Australian nationality came into existence on 26 January 1949 when the Nationality and Citizenship Act 1948 came into force, and Australian passports began to distinguish between Australian citizens and other British subjects.
+Australian nationality came into existence on 26 January 1950 when the Nationality and Citizenship Act 1948 came into force, and Australian passports began to distinguish between Australian citizens and other British subjects.
 British subjects, who were not Australian citizens, continued to be entitled to an Australian passport.
 The term "British subject" had a particular meaning in Australian nationality law.
 The term encompassed all citizens of countries included in the list contained in the Nationality and Citizenship Act 1948.
 The list of countries was based on, but was not identical with, those countries (and their colonies) which were members of the Commonwealth from time to time.
 The list was amended from time to time as various former colonies became independent countries, but the list in the Act was not necessarily up-to-date as far as to constitute exactly a list of countries in the Commonwealth at any given time.
 This definition of "British subject" meant that, for the purposes of Australian nationality law, citizens of countries which had become republics, such as India, were classified as "British subjects".
 The words "British Passport" were removed from the covers of Australian passports in 1967.